Post-install configuration options

 Replace

-with the name of the subdomain hosting Swarm.
-Many administrators chooseswarm
+myswarmwith the name of the subdomain hosting Swarm.
+Many administrators chooseswarm.Note the string

 Replace

-with the path where your Apache store its log files.
-Apache's log files are typically namedaccess_log
+/path/to/apache/logswith the path where your Apache store its log files.
+Apache's log files are typically namedaccess_loganderror_log. -

 Replace